-If you invest in the ADSs in the offering, your interest will be diluted immediately to the extent of the difference between the initial public offering price per ADS and our pro forma as adjusted net tangible book value per ADS after completion of the offering.
+If you invest in our ADSs in the offering, your interest will be diluted immediately to the extent of the difference between the initial public offering price per ADS and our as adjusted net tangible book value per ADS after completion of the offering.
 Dilution results from the fact that the attributed initial public offering price per ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently outstanding ordinary shares.

-Historical net tangible book value per ADS represents the amount of our total assets less our total liabilities, excluding intangible assets, divided by the number of our ordinary shares outstanding, and multiplied by (one ADS represents ordinary shares).
-As of September 30, 2020, we had a historical net million, corresponding to a historical net tangible book value per ordinary tangible book value of \$ share of \$ per ADS).
-Our pro forma net tangible book value as of September 30, 2020, before giving effect to this offering was \$ million, \$ per ordinary share (\$ per ADS).
-Pro forma net tangible book value, before giving effect to the issuance and sale of ordinary shares in this offering, gives effect to our issuance and sale of 269,136 of our ordinary shares with nominal value of DKK 1 for \$2.4 million (\$ per ADS) on October 15, 2020.
+Net tangible book value per ADS represents the amount of our total assets less our total liabilities, excluding intangible assets, divided by the number of our ordinary shares outstanding, and multiplied by (one ADS represents ordinary shares).
+As of September 30, 2020, we had a historical net tangible book value of \$ million, corresponding to a net tangible book value per ordinary share of \$ (\$) (equivalent to \$ (\$) per ADS).

-After giving effect to the issuance and sale of ADSs in the offering at an assumed initial offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been \$ million or \$ per ADS.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per ADS to existing shareholders and an immediate dilution of \$ per ADS to new investors purchasing ADSs in the offering.
-Dilution per ADS to new investors is determined by subtracting our pro forma as adjusted net tangible book value per ADS from the assumed initial public offering price per ADS paid by new investors.
+After giving effect to the issuance and sale of ADSs in the offering at an assumed initial offering per ADS, which is the midpoint of the price range set forth on the cover page of this price of \$ prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2020 would have been \$ million (\$ million), corresponding to a net tangible book value per ordinary share of \$) (equivalent (\$) per ADS).
+This represents an immediate increase in net tangible book value of \$ to \$ (\$) per ordinary share to existing shareholders and immediate dilution of \$ (\$) per ordinary share (equivalent to \$ (\$) per ADS) to new investors purchasing ADSs in the offering.
+Dilution per ADS to new investors is determined by subtracting our as adjusted net tangible book value per ADS from the assumed initial public offering price per ADS paid by new investors.